Fluid layout

 The Concept of Layout Structures

 Layout structure refers to how different components within a webpage are arranged and interact.
-A well-structured layout not only facilitates navigation but also guides user engagement.
-In a fluid layout, the emphasis is on creating a harmonious flow of content that adjusts according to the viewport’s width.
+A well-structured layout not only facilitates navigation but also guides User Engagement.
+In a fluid layout, the Emphasis is on creating a harmonious flow of content that adjusts according to the viewport’s width.
 This is crucial in today’s multi-device world, where screen sizes vary widely.

 Practical Applications of Fluid Layouts